Two faces of Douglas-Kazakov transition: from Yang-Mills theory to random walks and beyond: Interacting random walkers: Calogero model and Jack process

-Now it is obvious that the partition function for the $\beta$-deformed YM on a cylinder (\ref{eq:al_cyl}) coincides with the transition amplitude for Calogero particles.
-Boundary holonomies give boundary conditions for particles and the coupling constant, $g_C^2$, coincides with $t\left(\frac{2 \pi }{L} \right)^2$.
-Actually, the eigenstates of the Calogero model behave as anyons, see \cite{poly} for a review.
-So, it can be said that various deformations of the 2D YM theory are described by free particles with generalized statistics.
-Also, it easy to see the partition function of the $\beta$-deformed YM on $S^2$ corresponds to the reunion probability for all the particles to join at one point.
-The DK phase transition in this case happens at the critical values of parameters, given by \beq \left( \cfrac{2 \pi}{L} \right)^2 \cfrac{t N}{m} = \cfrac{\pi^2}{\nu} \eeq
+Now we see that the partition function for the $\beta$-deformed YM on a cylinder \eq{eq:partition_cylinder} (where instead of Schur polynomials we used Jack polynomials) coincides with the transition amplitude for Calogero system.
+Boundary holonomies give boundary conditions for particles and the coupling constant, $g_C^2$, should be identified with the combination $t\left(\frac{2 \pi }{L} \right)^2$.
+The eigenstates of the Calogero model behave as anyons (see \cite{poly} for a review).
+So, various deformations of the 2D YM theory are described by free particles with generalized statistics.
+The partition function of $\beta$-deformed YM on $S^2$ corresponds to the reunion probability of particles interacting with the Calogero potential.
+The DK phase transition in this case happens at the critical time of the process $t_{cr}$, given by \beq \left(\cfrac{2 \pi}{L} \right)^2 \cfrac{t_{cr} N}{m} = \cfrac{\pi^2}{\nu} \eeq